Updated: Jun 30, 2021

 After the long, often lazy, summer break it can be daunting planning and waiting for the new academic year to begin.
-Whether as a parent, child, young adult or teacher the year ahead starts in September.
+Whether as a parent, child, young adult or teacher the year ahead starts in September in the UK.
 Anxieties can begin to mount as the date nears.
 Some may look forward to friends they’ve missed, more independence, routine and learning.
 Whilst others may already be thinking about the expectations that they, and others, will want of them.
 This may be real or imagined but our brains and bodies can’t tell the difference.

 When stressed we go into flight, fight or flop mode.
 We’ve heard of the first two but the third came into my awareness reading an article on Chronic Fatigue Syndrome (CFS or ME).
 Having suffered from it myself, many years ago now, I was intrigued by what I read.
 Imagine you’re a defenceless creature who cannot possibly out run or fight a tiger.
 What do you do?
 Play dead of course.
 You flop.
 It’s a defence mechanism, which often works.
 So whilst we may see our teen lying in bed and think they’re so laid back, it’s worth checking in with them.
 Are they actually avoiding their feelings through oversleeping?
 It’s possible.

 Another issue is sleep and the likelihood of everyone being out of a routine.
 Firstly screens have become a common part of modern life for every age group and overuse is detrimental to our health.
 You may have heard that blue light disrupts the sleep hormone Melatonin, but do you know it also affects Mitochondria?
 So not only does this explain why it’s hard to get to sleep at night, as you’re tired but wired.
 It also explains the lack of energy throughout the day.
 We need sunlight, not blue light.